 We’re all for female empowerment and spent most of our evening going “how was that a dance?” and watching the couple sat next to us, right at the front of the stage.

-To fill you in, he’d bought her the dinner and show for her 50th birthday and the half-naked women put cream on his head and licked it off.
+To fill you in, he’d bought his wife this experience for her 50th birthday and the half-naked women put cream on his head and licked it off.
 Wait, it gets worse!
 For his birthday, she took him to Chicago.
 CHICAGO.

 Safe to say their evening was much worse than ours.
 I really hope she gets him tickets to Magic Mike next year, she deserves that.